HackYourFuture/JavaScript2/Week3/MAKEME.md

 > Important!
 Place your code in the folder `Week3 \ project`.

 In this week's project you'll be making a Tip Calculator!
-A user can fill in 3 things:
+In the webpage there's a form.
+A user can fill in the following:

 1. The amount of the bill
-2. How good the service was
+2. Rate how good the service was
 3. How many people will share the bill

 When the button is clicked a calculation is made and the user can read the tip amount underneath.